 - a.
-The Screening Committee shall be composed of the appropriate Division Chair; one faculty member from the area within the division being recruited; one faculty member from the general faculty; and the appropriate Vice President or their designee.
+The Screening Committee shall be composed of the appropriate Division Chair; one faculty member from the area within the division being recruited; one faculty member from the general faculty; the supervising dean/director and a representative from human Resources or a trained Search Advocate.
 The Division Chair shall act as the chair of the screening committee. - b.
 The committee may decide whether any additional members may be needed, and what their roles might be. - c.
 The responsibilities of the screening committee members include the following: - 1.
 Respect the confidentiality of the process before, during, and after the work of the committee. - 2.
 Immediately disclose any conflicts of interest to the Vice President of Human Resources and Labor. - 3.
 Report and refer any outside-the-committee contacts to the Vice President of Human Resources and Labor. - 4.
 Make themselves available to attend all committee meetings and interviews, and sign any final documentation, including the letter to the President. - 5.
-Provide timely feedback to all committee communications. - 6.
-Review, score applications, and complete other committee assignments or responsibilities within an agreed-upon time frame. - 7.
+Provide timely feedback to all committee communications. - Review, score applications, and complete other committee assignments or responsibilities within an agreed-upon time frame. - 7.
 Participate in training that may be required for the process. - d.
 In the event that fewer than three (3) qualified applicants apply, the Vice- President of Human Resources & Labor and the Screening Committee will determine whether to reopen the search and/or invite the qualified applicants for interview. - e.
 The screening committee shall submit to the College President all Screening Committee materials, and a letter listing the strengths and weaknesses as exhibited within the entire screening process of all applicants interviewed.